 This course is an introduction to the terminology, functions, and procedures related to the organization and operation of a business enterprise as an institution in an economic society.
 Particular emphasis is given to accounting, ownership, human resources, marketing, and managerial functions within the business enterprise.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000

 MAN 2021 Principles of Management

-This course covers an analysis of fundamental management principles integrated with concepts of the behavioral sciences.
-Management processes, Lec.
-Hrs.
+The course covers an analysis of fundamental management principles integrated with concepts of the behavioral sciences.
+Management processes, resources, and organizational structure are introduced.
+Lecture Hrs.
 040 Lab Hrs.
 000 Other Hrs.
-000 resources, and organizational structure are introduced.
+000